thedeveloperever/optimac/README.md

 # OptiMac
-*OptiMac is an open source alternative to most big name apps which "improve speed - Formerly MacOS-Debloater*
+*OptiMac is an open source alternative to most big name apps which "improve speed" - Formerly MacOS-Debloater*

 ### How can I optimize my system?